rokkino/Aliexpress-Image-Scraper/README.md

 # Aliexpress-Image-Scraper
-Scrape all the product image from Aliexpress by adding URL and name of pictures, possible to add multiple URL
+Scrape all the product image from Aliexpress by adding URL and name of pictures, possible to add multiple URL.

+Just Run into VS code,
+run pip install for every package you missing and then should work just fine!